fmcgeough/brod_mimic/README.md

 ## Current State

-- no credo issues
+- no credo issues (`mix credo --strict` reports no problems)
+- no dialyzer issues (`mix dialyzer` reports no problems)
-- code compiles
+- code compiles with no warnings/errors
 - simple `iex` session can start a client
 - bringing up observer after starting simple `iex` session shows same processes started as the brod library